smirn0v/objclint/README.md

 ## TODO

-* Dynamic linking to clang
+* dynamic linking to clang
-* Support for Unicode in JS
+* support for Unicode in JS
-* Daemonization of objclint-coordinator ?
-* Use CXDiagnostic somehow
+* use CXDiagnostic somehow
 * pragma objclint ignore
+* check for direct '==' comparison of float values
+* report generation with objclint-coordinator
 * ...